List of original highways in Louisiana (1–50): Louisiana State Route 8

 Louisiana State Route 8 ran 36.2 mi in a north–south direction from US 71/SR 55 north of Shreveport to the Texas state line northwest of Rodessa.

 The route became the northernmost of LA 1 in the 1955 Louisiana Highway renumbering.

 Louisiana State Route 9

+Louisiana State Route 9 existed from 1921 to 1955.

 Louisiana State Route 10

 Louisiana State Route 10 ran in a north–south direction from the Arkansas state line near Plain Dealing to Bossier City.

 SR 10 became LA 3 in the 1955 renumbering.